 It’s good to be curious about why we practice mindfulness of breathing, but just because we experience some discomfort during the practice doesn’t mean it’s not helpful.
-In fact, perhaps it’s helpful partly because the breath shows us our discomfort, and the patterns of relationship that perpetuate it.
-Rather than immediately looking for a more exciting mindfulness practice, we might like to consider possible benefits of staying with the breath.
-Here are a few to ponder:
+In fact, perhaps it’s helpful partly because the breath shows us our discomfort and the patterns of relationship that perpetuate it.
+Rather than immediately looking for a more exciting mindfulness practice, let’s consider the possible benefits of staying with the breath.
+Here are a few to ponder.

 1. The breath doesn’t try to get anywhere